 If we do a simple internet search on the number of different types of drones on the market we can get a small idea of how immense this world is today.

-Moreover, in the space of a couple of years, all of this has exploded in the form of the appearance of new models, as many brands that were not dedicated to this sector have seen the opportunity and have taken up the challenge.
+Moreover, in just a couple of years, all this has exploded in the form of the appearance of new UAS models, since many brands that were not dedicated to this sector have seen the opportunity and have started to work on it.

 What is a drone